jrwieland/OTX-ETX-Sources/README.md

 # OTX-ETX-Sources
+## Cross Reference ID numbers
-Source lists for OpenTX and EdgeTX with Cross Reference ID numbers
+Using Complete Source lists for OpenTX and EdgeTX
+From all Applicable Radios